AcroMedia/ansible-role-virtual-host/README.md

 #### php_version

 - Major.minor version (e.g. `7.1`).
 The version you specify must already be running on the server.
+If PHP isn't on the server at all, you must specify `php_version: none`.

 #### web_root_dir_name